 In order to do binary search over the cost, we need to know an upper bound on the cost and also a lower bound on the minimum nonzero cost.
 The upper bound on the cost is $C_{\max}=O(nd \Delta)$, and the minimum nonzero cost is $C_{\min} = 2^{-\Omega(\poly(nd))}$.
 Thus, the total number of steps for binary search is $O(\log(C_{\max}/C_{\min}))$.
 Overall, the running time is

 This completes the proof. \end{proof}

-Instead of solving an $\ell_1$ problem at the last step of \textsc{L1LowRankApproxK} by using a polyonomial system verifier, we can just solve a Frobenious norm minimization problem.
-This slighly improves the running time and pays an extra $\poly(k)$ factor in the approximation ratio.
+Instead of solving an $\ell_1$ problem at the last step of \textsc{L1LowRankApproxK} by using a polynomial system verifier, we can just solve a Frobenius norm minimization problem.
+This slightly improves the running time and pays an extra $\poly(k)$ factor in the approximation ratio.
 Thus, we obtain the following corollary, \begin{corollary} Given matrix $A\in \mathbb{R}^{n\times d}$, there exists an algorithm that takes $\poly(n) \cdot d^{\wt{O}(k)} $ time which outputs two matrices $U\in \mathbb{R}^{n\times k}$, $V\in \mathbb{R}^{k\times d}$ such that

 holds with probability $9/10$. \end{corollary}